njwilson23/irlib/doc/doc_documentation.rst

     make latexpdf

-A copy can be found [here](https://dl.dropboxusercontent.com/u/375008/irlib_manual.pdf).
+A pdf copy of the current documentation can be found on the project github site